nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 ### Concerning righteousness

 The Bible defines sin as a state of lacking God's righteousness.
-We all are in need of this righteousness before we can be reconciled with God.
+We all are in need of this righteousness before we can be reconciled to God.

 Jesus pointed out the second objective of the Holy Spirit is to correct another wrong idea about how we can get right (righteousness) with God: <u>We get right with God becaused Jesus went to the Father as our Attorney at Law to plead for us that all payment had been paid for</u>.
 Whatever relationship He has with the Father -and we know it is a Trinity relationship where Jesus and the Father are one- we also inherit that because we are in Christ.